Bailey Biondi-Odo

 He previously played for the Canterbury-Bankstown Bulldogs in the NRL.

-Background

-Biondi-Odo was born in Mount Isa, Queensland, Australia, and is of Aboriginal Australian, Papua New Guinean, Italian and English descent.

 Playing career

 In round 16 of the 2021 NRL season, Biondi-Odo made his debut for the Canterbury Bulldogs against the Manly Warringah Sea Eagles which ended in a 66–0 defeat at Western Sydney Stadium.

 In round 18 of the 2021 NRL season, he scored his first try in the NRL during Canterbury's 32–24 loss against the South Sydney Rabbitohs.

 Biondi-Odo made nine appearances for Canterbury in the 2021 NRL season as the club finished last on the table and collected the Wooden Spoon.

+Biondi-Odo made eight appearances for Canterbury in the 2022 NRL season as the club finished 12th on the ladder.
+During the NSW Cup Elimination Final against the Parramatta Eels, Biondi-Odo was taken off the field with an ACL injury, requiring an ACL reconstruction.
+Biondi-Odo was dropped from the club's Top 30 for 2023, with Canterbury general manager of football Phil Gould stating he would return to the side in 2024.
+His place in the Top 30 was taken by Reece Hoffman.